-Our free Tankers cdl practice questions are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
+Our free cdl practice tests for Tankers are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
 They are not designed to teach you the knowledge necessary to pass the exams.
-Please do not try to memorize these questions in order to get your cdl.
+Please do not try to memorize these cdl practice tests in order to get your cdl.
 There's a better way.

 The The Tankers written CDL Exam is required to obtain your tanker vehicle endorsement on your CDL.
 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.